R/uncertainty_quantification.R

 each bootstrap estimate, we fix the number of effective degrees of freedom,

-(a reparametrization of the hyperparameter lambda
+edf (a reparametrization of the hyperparameter lambda), instead of fixing

-itself.
-Thus, bootstrap_trendfilter()
+lambda itself.
+Thus, bootstrap_trendfilter() has an edf argument

-argument description and Examples
+instead of lambda.
+See the edf argument description and Examples

-section for guidance on how edf
+section for guidance on how edf can be chosen.

 Our recommendations for when to use each of the possible settings

-argument are shown in the table below.
+for the algorithm argument are shown in the table below.
 See

 Politsch et al. (2020a) for more details.

-Scenario | Uncertainty quantification |
+| Scenario | Uncertainty quantification |

 x is unevenly sampled | algorithm = "nonparametric" |